De Bruyne expects to be back for Manchester derby

+Kevin De Bruyne expects to be available for November's Manchester derby as the Manchester City midfielder continues his rehabilitation from a knee injury.

-De Bruyne, City's player of the season as they lifted the Premier League and Carabao Cup last term, suffered lateral collateral ligament damage during a training session in August.
+De Bruyne, City's player of the season as they lifted the Premier League and EFL Cup last term, suffered lateral collateral ligament damage during a training session in August.

 An initial prognosis of around three months on the sidelines placed his participation in the November 11 clash with Manchester United at the Etihad Stadium in doubt, but the Belgium international believes his recovery is moving ahead of schedule

-"I still need three, four, five weeks, but I'm getting there," he said.
+"I still need three, four, five weeks, but I'm getting there," he told HLN at the launch of FIFA19.

 "Hopefully I can be back soon, help the team and perform well.